mrsum/webpack-svgstore-plugin/README.md

 `chunk` - add xhr to etry point chunk (optional)

-`baseUrl` - server where the sprites are stored, for example a CDN (optional, default: `'window.location'`)
+`baseUrl` - server where the sprites are stored, for example a CDN (optional, default: `'window.location'` OR window.baseUrl if set)

 `prefix` - add prefix to svg id's (optional, default: `'icon-'`)